Kangchenjunga north base camp – Khambachhen

 En-route Shipton La, picture courtesy, Dhananjoy De

 After sometime, the hike resumed for the Shipton La & switchbacks reappeared.
 But on this side, they were less frequent and gentler.
 With every step upwards, the pass kept revealing itself and finally we reached the stupas at its top.
-Our lodge was just below the top.
+Our lodge was just below it.
 When we entered it’s premises, dense fog & clouds engulfed outside.
 We were allocated a single room.
 Later on, after ensuring that no other traveler was expected, another adjacent room was allocated.
 We took turns to change to our home-wears and settled at the small dining space.
 The kitchen was located at the end of the same space.
 The burning wood served both purposes.
 To prepare the dinner as well as offer warmth.
 We hung our trekking wears around it with hopes of drying them up.
 We felt comfortable, now that we were under cover and had a shelter for the day.
 After sipping steaming tea, we spent time by playing cards and conversing with the family that owned the lodge.
 They were from Seduwa.
-They keep stocking this lodge with resources brought from that village, at least 2-3 days of walk from this place, by our standards.
+They keep stocking this lodge with resources.
+Resources come from that village.
+It is at least a 2-3 day walk from this place by our standards.
 After dinner we settled into the rooms.
 The blankets were fluffy & warm.
 Raju & the porters slept in a room in the upper floor.
 Everything went quiet and we hoped for some sleep.
 Just then, we heard Raju talking with the porters and there were sounds of many steps above our roof.
 It seemed Raju was pacing the floors, talking to the porters in Nepali.
 We couldn’t understand much.
 After sometime, Raju came knocking at our door.
 Dhananjoy came in too.
 Raju was feeling heaviness in his chest and couldn’t sleep.
 He felt someone was pressing against his chest causing nightmares for him.
 I correlated this with his slow hike towards Dobato.
 That pointed towards high altitude sickness.
 Raju had regular addiction to cigarettes and alcohol.
 Despite warnings, he had been consuming both throughout the trek.
 Regardless of what science says, Raju thought it was down to the spirits who were playing foul with him.
 Otherwise why would he get nightmares?
 Reasoning was difficult and Raju was determined to go down to lower altitudes immediately.
 That also is the scientific remedy under such circumstances.
 What’s triggered by lack of oxygen can only be remedied by increasing it’s supply.
 The only way to achieve that is to go down.
 But at this hour?
 It was 23.45.
 Raju suggested taking along Anil to go down to Khongma.
 He handed over some money to repay the debt at the lodge, brought out his warm wears and started off for Khongma at the dead of the night.
 Anil followed him.
 When we saw them off, it had started snowing.

 While going back under the blanket, different thoughts plagued my mind.
 On one hand, I was irritated with Raju.
 Being a guide, he should have been more responsible.
 At these altitudes, one needs to control their cravings.
 With Anil, he had taken along the most experienced of the porters.
-That left us with Manoj, the younger of the two porters.
+That left us with Manoj, the younger of the two locals.
 He now has to guide us down the tracks from Shipton La all the way through to Khongma and beyond.
 Looking at the weather, chances were high that we will have to traverse through snow filled tracks.
 Another part of my mind said that this could happen to anyone.
 It’s good that he decided to go down instead of putting his life at risk.
 Sleep eluded me for most of the night.
 While tossing over to a side, I felt the bed to be wet.
 The torchlight revealed that an entire section of it was covered with grains of snow.
 It must have been from my cap which accumulated some snow while we were seeing off Raju.
 But the extent of snow kept increasing.
 That’s when I realized that the room had some gaps between its walls and the roof.
-Snow kept pouring in through them.
+Snow flakes kept streaming in through them.
 Fortunately it was localized and I shrinked myself towards the center.
 The rest of the night elapsed without any further drama.
 We were sleeping at 4210 m.

 The Barun valley – Makalu base camp